Information & FAQ

 Do you book support gigs?

-No. We only book artists of a calibre equal to being a ‘head-line’ show.
+No. We only book artistes of a calibre equal to being a ‘head-line’ show.

 Do you arrange ‘Certificates of Sponsorship’ (formerly known as Work Permits)?

-If you hold a valid EU passport, you will not need a Certificate of Sponsorship to work in the UK.
-For non-EU passport holders, yes.
+If you hold a valid UK or Irish passport you will not need a Certificate of Sponsorship (COS) to work in the UK.
+For non-UK passport holders, yes you will need a COS.
 Bob Paterson, director of BPA Live, is a registered sponsor.
 Please contact Bob about this and the charges involved.

 Do you design posters and arrange printing?